Understanding Mental Distress

 “Putting both workers and service users at its heart, in this volume Rich Moth makes a compelling case that structural and ideological forces continue to limit the possibility of genuine mental health care … Highly recommended.”
 Helen Spandler, University of Central Lancashire and Editor, Asylum Magazine

-Rich Moth is Senior Lecturer in Social Work at Liverpool Hope University.
+Rich Moth is Lecturer in Social Work at Royal Holloway, University of London.

 Introduction